praksharma/DeepINN/docs/Options/Sphinx_Basics.rst

 .. caution::
-    Do not use Windows.
+    This is a caution.

 .. danger::
-    delete system32
+    This is a warning.

 .. note::
-    use apptainer on HPC
+    This is a note.

 .. code-block:: python
-    :caption: how to cook python
+    :caption: Code block caption
-    :name: this is a name
+    :name: This is a name

     import numpy
     print 'Explicit is better than implicit.'